 You need to track your moods with a mood chart to see if you have the highs and lows – that is both the manic swings and the depressive swings – that are the hallmark of this illness.

-Or take our online test, and if you screen positive see a board certified expert in mood disorders.
+Or take our online test, and if you screen positive see a board certified or licensed expert on mood disorders.

 Finally, make sure you get educated.
-This excellent summary from the University of Maryland will gives you an easy to understand but very accurate and insightful bipolar disorder overview.
+This excellent summary from the University of Maryland will gives you an easy to understand and very accurate and insightful bipolar disorder overview.